 19. BT Tower

 The BT Tower opened in 1965 with a fancy revolving restaurant.
 Today it is one of the less spoken about landmarks of London but it is certainly part of the London skyline.
-The tower is only open to the public one weekend each year which is normally in September.
+The tower is only open to the public one weekend each year, normally in September.

 20. Camden Market

 Camden Market opened in 1974 with just 16 stalls.
-It went on to become one of the coolest places in London to visit with quite a heavy punk emphasis.
+It became one of the coolest places in London to visit with quite a heavy punk emphasis.
 Over the years it has gone more upmarket and today it has a very strong food focus.

 21. Trafalgar Square

 Trafalgar Square was used as a horse’s stable until the 1800s.
 It was named Trafalgar Square in 1830 to commemorate the Battle of Traflagar.
-Nelson’s column went up in 1843 and the square’s famous bronze lions in 1867.
-Today Trafalgar Square is home to the National Gallery as well as art displays and many events.
+Nelson’s column rose in 1843 and the square’s famous bronze lions in 1867.
+Today Trafalgar Square is home to the National Gallery, art displays, and many events.

 22. Picadilly Circus